heimrichhannot/contao-isotope-bundle/README.md

 You need to call the database update tool after install.

-If you update from an older version as 0.8 or from isotope_plus module, you need to call the upgrade command (see usage).
+If you update from an older version as 0.8 or from isotope_plus module, you need to call the upgrade command (see [Developers](#developers)).

 We recommend use [Contao Encore](https://github.com/heimrichhannot/contao-encore-bundle) for assets managment.